modelscope/agentscope/docs/tutorial/105-logging.md

 pip install gradio_groupchat-0.0.1-py3-none-any.whl
 python app.py
 ```
-After the init and entering the UI port printed by `app.py`, e.g., `http://127.0.0.1:7860/`, you can choose `demo_run.log` in the top-middle `FileSelector` window (it's a demo log file provided by us).
+After the init and entering the UI port printed by `app.py`, e.g., `http://127.0.0.1:7860/`, you can choose `run.log.demo` in the top-middle `FileSelector` window (it's a demo log file provided by us).
 Then, the dialog and system log should be shown correctly in the bottom windows.

 ![webui](https://img.alicdn.com/imgextra/i2/O1CN01hSaFue1EdL2yCEznc_!!6000000000374-2-tps-3066-1808.png)